shsagir/play-area-sync/docs/backups-uni.md

 ## Backup excludes

-We do not store all files.
-Some files are excluded to save some space and for our sanity as well.
-Nobody needs temp files, or log files, also there is no reason to have local database backups backed up there (there are MySQL backups already).
-This is what is excluded.
+Some run-time and cache files, like a `storage` folder, are excluded from the file backups to save some space within the backups.
+For the same reason `*.mysql` files are excluded - we already provide MySQL backups without affecting performance while creating.
+Whole exclude list:

 ```
 # Craft 2